eventure/hide.client.linux/serviceScripts/api.md

 ```

 ### Access-Token
-In order to fetch an Access-Token the client must be configured with a hostname, username and a password, just like outlined above.
-It
+To fetch an Access Token, the client must be configured with the following attributes:

-is a matter of issuing:
+- **Hostname**
+- **Username**
+- **Password**

+Once these attributes are set, you can retrieve the Access Token by issuing the following command:
 ```
 curl -s --abstract-unix-socket hide.me http://localhost/token
 ```
-A successful response will return an object which contains a token:
+A successful response will return an object which contains the issued token:
 ```
 {"result":"token_base64_here"}
 ```
-Also, the token will be stored in the file specified by AccessTokenPath attribute.
+The issued token will be stored in the runtime configuration and the filename specified by AccessTokenPath attribute (if any).

 ### Routing
 When started in service mode hide.me CLI won't create a WireGuard interface, won't apply any settings or routing.
 It has to be instructed